 Deadlines for application

-As self-employed, you must apply no later than three weeks after the first day of absence.
+As self-employed, you must apply no later than 3 weeks after the first day of absence.

 As a salaried employee you must apply no later than: